finn-no/FinniversKit/README.md

 }
 ```

-Note that the `snapshot` method is a helper method that will call `FBSnapshotVerifyView` under the hood.
+Note that the `snapshot` method is a helper method that will call `SnapshotTesting` under the hood.

 #### Verifying changes for an existing component